-The specification of an allocation for a stock is needed to divide the future allowable harvest between the commercial and recreational sectors.
+The specification of an allocation for a stock is needed to divide the total allowable catch between the commercial and recreational sectors.
 Without the designation of an allocation, the Council is unable to identify the allowable catch in the recreational sector.
 The Council's objective when setting an allocation is to ensure the adverse socioeconomic impacts of ending overfishing and rebuilding overfished stocks are fairly and equitable distributed.
-The Council is considering basing future allocations on the historical commercial and recreational landings.
+The Council is considering basing allocations on the historical commercial and recreational landings.
+The Council is considering these allocation decisions interim as allocations for all managed species will be considered in a Comprehensive Allocation Amendment currently under development by the Council.